Xbtiou/InheritX-CipherWill/InhertiX-CipherWill-Backend/README.md

 ### Prerequisites

-Before you can set up and run InheritX (CipherWill) locally, ensure you have the following versions installed:
+Before you can set up and run  (CipherWill) locally, ensure you have the following versions installed:

   * `DFX_VERSION`: `0.15.1`
   * `AZLE_VERSION`: `0.17.1`